Tbrennan6/IcelandicNow/docs/05_step_into_grammar/03_weak_nouns.md

 ## What Are Weak Nouns
 Weak nouns are the nouns that end in a vowel in all their singular forms (e.g., pappi, mamma, hjarta).
 They are the first type of noun that we are going to look at since they decline very simply: they take one vowel in the nominative case and another for all other cases (accusative, dative, and genitive).
 Unlike strong nouns, which may have irregular changes, weak nouns follow a predictable pattern, making them one of the easiest types to learn.
 Instead of memorizing multiple endings, you only need to remember one for the nominative case and a single ending for all other cases.

+*Note: In this lesson, we will focus on learning one pattern for each type of weak noun, though other patterns exist.
+The others patterns will be covered in future lessons.*

 ### Weak Masculine Nouns
 Weak masculine nouns change their ending vowel from *i* to *a*.